06 — Ontology evolution, branching & versioning.

 6.5 Schema-compatibility tests

-Every ontology change passes through a compatibility test pack before it can be promoted.
-The pack runs three classes of test:- Structural: JSON Schema diff classifies the change (additive optional / additive required / narrowing / removal / rename) and validates the bump matches §6.1.
+- Structural: JSON Schema diff classifies the change (additive optional / additive required / narrowing / removal / rename) and validates the bump matches §6.1.

 - Replay: A sample of recent runs is replayed against the candidate version; deviations in Decision verdict beyond the noise band are flagged.